Is it Truly Bullying?

 CONFLICT: Conflict is a disagreement between friends or peers who are equal in power.
 There is always a solution to work through conflict, although it can take practice and isn’t always easy!

-BULLYING: Behavior that is on purpose, repeated over time and involves an imbalance of power (*power = older, bigger, stronger, social power).
+BULLYING: Behavior that is unwanted, intentional (done on purpose), aggressive, and intimidating, is repeated over time, and involves an imbalance of power (*power = older, bigger, stronger, social power).
 Types of bullying include physical, verbal, relational, and cyber-bullying.

-When students can correctly identify a behavior, then they can use the appropriate tools to handle the situation.
-Encouraging resiliency and empathy are cornerstones in how you can help.
+When students and adults can correctly identify a behavior, then they can use the appropriate tools to handle the situation.
+Encouraging resiliency and empathy are cornerstones of how parents can help students learn to cope with conflict.

 Conflict Resolution Tools